spacetelescope/poppy/docs/relnotes.rst

 0.3
 -----

+ * Dependencies updated to use astropy.
+ * Improved configuration settings system, using astropy.config framework.
  * Added documentation and examples for POPPY, separate from the WebbPSF documentation.
  * Added support for rectangular subarray calculations.
 You can invoke these by setting fov_pixels or fov_arcsec with a 2-element iterable::